 I started my hunt at the local Sunday market, you can pick up a simple plastic dog bed for £5 or a soft mattress or 'donut' type bedding for between £15 and £20.
-Reasonable, I thought, but again I just knew I'd end up getting it home and it would ruined in a matter of weeks.
-Having also tried some of the big house hold brands and not thinking much to the range I decided I'd take a look online at some of the other online doggy retailers.
+Reasonable, I thought, but again I just knew I'd end up getting it home and it would be ruined in a matter of weeks.
+Having also tried some of the big household brands and not thinking much about the range I decided I'd take a look online at some of the other online doggy retailers.

-It was at this point I started to realise that my search for something that I originally thought was seemingly simple turned out to be far more complex.
-I come to the realisation that my own personal choice of dog bed had been somewhat more emotionally involved than I first originally thought.
-I didn't settle for the poor quality, cheapy market beds, I didn't want the run of the mill bedding that my local house hold brands offered, I wanted something more, special.
+It was at this point I started to realize that my search for something that I originally thought was seemingly simple turned out to be far more complex.
+I come to the realization that my own personal choice of dog bed had been somewhat more emotionally involved than I first originally thought.
+I didn't settle for the poor quality, cheapy market beds, I didn't want the run of the mill bedding that my local household brands offered, I wanted something more, special.
 But, at a reasonable price.

-I typed in 'dog beds' in a search and started wondering my way through the results, browsing and perusing the choice, which, I came to realise, was far greater than the local pet supermarket or my Sunday market (here's a few websites that I looked at here and here).
-Suddenly I had been exposed to all sorts of dog beds; luxury, designer, waterproof, heavy duty, I hadn't realised quite how many beds there were on offer!
+I typed in 'dog beds' in a search and started wondering my way through the results, browsing and perusing the choice, which, I came to realize, was far greater than the local pet supermarket or my Sunday market (here are a few websites that I looked at here and here).
+Suddenly I had been exposed to all sorts of dog beds; luxury, designer, waterproof, heavy-duty, I hadn't realized quite how many beds there were on offer!

 In the end, I settled on a well-priced designer dog bed that cost me the same price as a rubbish one from the local market would've cost, but was a far superior quality.
 As an added bonus, my wife was pleased because apparently, the bed's aesthetics (which by my own admission does look fantastic) fitted ideally with our lounge décor.
 I'll just have to wait and see what she says when I move it to where I really want it to go!